Chelsea – Parks & Recreation Areas

 680 McKinley

 Dogs must be registered with the city of Chelsea.
-Registration tags are available from Chelsea City Offices (305 S. Main). $25 for Chelsea residents, $35 for nonresidents; renewed annually.
+Register at Chelsea City Offices (305 S. Main). $25 for Chelsea residents, $35 for nonresidents; renew annually.

 803 acres around Four Mile Lake.
 Shore fishing, waterfowl hunting, small boat launch.